-A large and turbojet aircraft on the M- register must have all of the following:
+Such aircraft on the M- Register must have all of the following:

-- Minimum Equipment List (MEL) (approved by the Registry)
+- Minimum Equipment List (approved by the Registry)

 The operator of an aircraft must prepare and ensure that a Company Operations Manual (COM) is in force in respect of the aircraft.